-10 The Council of Administration consists of 41 member countries and meets in principle each year at UPU headquarters in Berne.
-It ensures the continuity of the work between Congresses, supervises the activities of the UPU and studies regulatory, administrative, legislative and legal issues.
-The Council also approves the UPU biennial budget and accounts, as well as yearly updates to its Programme and Budget.

-11 The chairmanship of the Council is automatically given to the host country of the preceding Congress.
+- 10. The Council of Administration consists of 41 member States and meets in principle each year at UPU Headquarters in Berne.
+It ensures the continuity of the work between Congresses, supervises the activities of UPU and studies regulatory, administrative, legislative and legal issues.
+The Council also approves the biennial budget and accounts of UPU, as well as yearly updates of its Programme and Budget. - 11.
+The chairmanship of the Council is given automatically to the host country of the preceding Congress.
 The Congress elects the other 40 members on the basis of equitable geographical distribution.
 At least half of the membership is renewed at each Congress; no member may be chosen by three successive Congresses.
-The Council submitted to the 2008 Congress a recommendation changing this limitation of membership to two successive mandates and reducing the obligation to renew the number of seats from half to one third in order to bring membership rules for the Council in line with similar principles adopted for the Postal Operations Council.5
+The Council submitted to the 2008 Congress a recommendation changing this limitation of membership to two successive mandates and reducing the obligation to renew the number of seats from half to one-third in order to bring membership rules for the Council in line with similar principles adopted for the Postal Operations Council.